 Dr Cristina Miguel

+Cristina received her PhD in Media & Communications from the University of Leeds, UK.
+She also holds a masters in Interactive Digital Communication from the University of Vic, Spain, and an honours degree in Advertising and PR from the University of the Basque Country, Spain.
+Prior to joining academia, Cristina worked in the internet industry in different companies (Autoscout24, Idealista.com, and the online Yellow Pages).
+After more than five years working in the internet industry in Barcelona, she conducted a MSc in Interactive Digital Communication at the University of Vic (2010).
 In 2012 she moved to the UK to conduct her PhD in Communications at the University of Leeds.
 Her PhD focused on intimacy in the age of social media.
-At the University of Leeds she worked as teaching assistant (2012-2014).
+At the University of Leeds, she worked as teaching assistant (2012-2014).
 She also collaborated on a project exploring social media monitoring and the social media industries sponsored by HEIF V funding.

-- BA Digital Marketing
+- BA Digital Marketing (H6)

-- MA Social Media Marketing
+- MA Social Media Marketing & Management (H7)

 - MA Dissertation Supervision (H7)

-Miguel C (2016), Researching intimacy through social media: A cross-platform approach.
-MedieKultur : Journal of Media and Communication Research, vol. 32 (60), p.
-50-69.
+Miguel C (2016) Researching intimacy through social media: A cross-platform approach.
+MedieKultur : Journal of Media and Communication Research, 32 (60), pp. 50-69.

-Kennedy H; Elgesem D; Miguel C (2015), On fairness: User perspectives on social media data mining.
+Kennedy H; Elgesem D; Miguel C (2015) On fairness: User perspectives on social media data mining.
 Convergence: the journal of research into new media technologies